alan-turing-institute/alexa-room-finder/README.md

 3. In the `lambda` folder, also run `npm install` to install the necessary modules for just the lambda function.

-4. Set the values in `lambda/config.js`.
+4. Set the values in [lambda/config.js](./lambda/config.js).
 Change `const APP_ID = '{app-id}'` to the APP_ID found in the top left-hand corner of the Alexa console.
 Then change `const testNames = [...];` to an array of the names of rooms you'd like to find.
 These are just the names of the room calendars on your Office 365 instance, but **it's important that these names are exact as they're used to identify the right calendars.**

 5. **Now you need to install AWS CLI.** This relies on you having either pip or homebrew.
 Just run `brew install awscli` or `pip install awscli`.
-It's up to you which.
+It's up to you which you use (though you should use homebrew, it's way better).

-6. **Then you need to configure AWS CLI.** You do this by running `gulp configure`, and then copying in the correct AWS IAM Key and ID when prompted.
-You can get these two values by looking [here](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#iam-user-name-and-password), but I won't explain that in too much detail.
+6. **Then you need to configure AWS CLI.** You can do this by running `gulp configure`, and then copying in the correct AWS IAM Key and ID I prompt for.
+You can get these two values by looking [here](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#iam-user-name-and-password), but I won't explain that in too much detail. *(You can also use `aws configure` for configuration - if you do choose this, make sure to set the region as `eu-west-1`.)*

 7. **Then you may have to create a 'lambda_basic_execution'-type role for the lambda function.** Just run `gulp createRole`. *Note down the ARN of the created role as you'll need it in the next stage.
 I'm trying to remove this step, but it's proving tough.*

 8. **Create the lambda function itself**. *Right now, you have to copy the ARN from the last step into `params` of the `gulpfile.js`, where it says `Role: '{ARN OF ROOM_FINDER_BASIC_EXECUTION ROLE}',`*.
 When you've done this, you can just run `gulp create`.
-This will create minify, lint, zip, and upload it all for you.
+This will create minify, lint, zip, and deploy it all for you.

 9. **Then you'll want to test the function created properly** (Commands below are listed in `automation/test_lambda.sh`.)